maxKaw/Embedded-system-solution-for-monitoring-and-controlling/README.md

 # Embedded System solution for monitoring and controlling

-University project.
+University project of the embedded system is developed in C and C++ languages.
 Achieved grade 87%.

 # Detail of the task